-E. Gathering Data from Local Governments and Utilities to Support the Cost Benefit Analysis
+E. Gathering Data from Local Governments and Utilities to Support the Cost Benefit Analysis and Example Costs to Reduce Nitrogen Loading by 50 Percent

-• The PFC is gathering data to support this component of the reexamination

-Item Summary (Forrest Westall): An important component of the re-examination is understanding the costs of past and possible future actions in the watershed as well as the benefits in terms of nutrient load reductions and improvements in lake water quality.
+- The PFC is gathering data to support this component of the reexamination - A simplistic example has been incorporated into the draft concepts and principles document Item Summary (Forrest Westall): An important component of the re-examination is understanding the costs of past and possible future actions in the watershed as well as the benefits in terms of nutrient load reductions and improvements in lake water quality.
 To support this cost-benefit analysis, we have requested information from the PFC as described during the February PFC meeting.
 Structured data requests will follow after existing data and reports have been reviewed and compiled.